-- 10.1 After receiving the final version of the thesis, the thesis supervisor assesses on a provisional basis whether or not the thesis meets the minimum requirements as mentioned in article 10.2 and 10.5. - When no plagiarism is determined, the thesis will be handed over to a second assessor for assessment. - 10.2 When assessing the final version, the following factors will be explicitly considered: - contents (absence of plagiarism, balance between own ideas and materials used); - reasoning (critical-reflection with an own opinion); - volume (article 8); - referencing of sources (according to the Thesis Guide); - clear and correct use of language; - form and lay-out (according to the Thesis Guide). - 10.3 The supervisor(s) shall, as soon as possible, but no later than ten working days after the final version of the small thesis/paper has been handed in at the agreed time, determine a grade to the small thesis/paper by mutual consent. - 10.4 The thesis supervisor and second assessor shall, as soon as possible, but no later than 20 working days after the final version of the Research Colloquium or Master's thesis has been handed in at the agreed time, determine a grade to the thesis by mutual consent.
+- 10.1 After receiving the final version of the thesis, the thesis supervisor assesses on a provisional basis whether or not the thesis meets the minimum requirements as mentioned in article 10.2 and 10.6. - When no plagiarism is determined, the thesis will be handed over to a second assessor for assessment. - 10.2 When assessing the final version, the following minimum requirements will be explicitly considered: - contents (absence of plagiarism, balance between own ideas and materials used); - reasoning (critical-reflection with an own opinion); - volume (article 8); - referencing of sources (according to the Thesis Guide); - clear and correct use of language; - form and lay-out (according to the Thesis Guide). - 10.3 The supervisor(s) will assign a grade only after oral discussion(s) of (parts of) the thesis with the student.
+The purpose of the oral discussion(s) is to assess the student's knowledge and understanding of the topic.

-- Definition of the problem and research methodology;

-- Structure and composition;

-- Correct use of language;

-- Contents;

-- Reasoning;

-- Command of (specific) research skills;

-- Originality of the research;

-- Independence in conducting research.

-- 10.6 The thesis supervisor(s) and/or the second assessor have to make clear to the student how the grade was determined, considering the criteria mentioned in Article 10.5, as expressed on the digital thesis assessment form.

-- 10.7 The thesis supervisor makes sure that a digital copy of the final version of the Research Colloquium or Master's thesis is uploaded in the digital thesis assessment form before the grade is communicated to the student.

-- 10.8 The Faculty Board can determine that an oral defence of the thesis is part of the thesis process.

-- 10.9 The supervisor will send the grade of the thesis, at the latest within five working days after the date mentioned in Article 10.3 and 10.4, to the Teaching and Examination Administration.
-The digital thesis assessment form is forwarded by the supervisor by email to the Examination Administration from his/her official UG email address, with the official UG email address of the second supervisor or second assessor in the cc line.
+- 10.4 The supervisor(s) shall, as soon as possible, but no later than ten working days after the final version of the small thesis/paper has been handed in at the agreed time, determine a grade to the small thesis/paper by mutual consent. - 10.5 The thesis supervisor and second assessor shall, as soon as possible, but no later than 20 working days after the final version of the Research Colloquium or Master's thesis has been handed in at the agreed time, determine a grade to the thesis by mutual consent. - 10.6 The thesis grade is determined with reference to the following criteria: - Definition of the problem and research methodology; - Structure and composition; - Correct use of language; - Contents; - Reasoning: - Command of (specific) research skills; - Originality of the research: - Independence in conducting research. - 10.7 The thesis supervisor(s) and/or the second assessor have to make clear to the student how the grade was determined, considering the criteria mentioned in Article 10.6, as expressed on the digital thesis assessment form. - 10.8 The thesis supervisor makes sure that a digital copy of the final version of the Research Colloquium or Master's thesis is uploaded in the digital thesis assessment form before the grade is communicated to the student. - 10.9 The Faculty Board can determine that an oral defence of the thesis is part of the thesis process. - 10.10 The supervisor will send the grade of the thesis, at the latest within five working days after the date mentioned in Article 10.4 and 10.5, to the Education and Examination Administration.
+The digital thesis assessment form is forwarded by the supervisor by email to the Examination Administration from their official UG email address, with the official UG email address of the second supervisor or second assessor in the cc line.
 The second supervisor or second assessor will confirm the grade as determined to the Examination Administration by using 'reply all'.